Changing the landscape for caregivers

 Caring for those who care

-We are also pioneering new ways of using technology to connect with and provide support to our caregivers in a more meaningful and personalised way.
+We are pioneering new ways of using technology to connect with and provide support to our caregivers in a more meaningful and personalised way.
 Our new model of employment, which is being rolled out this year, will work to deliver a highly trained, engaged and passionate workforce of caregivers.

-With the aged care sector facing mounting challenges, it’s never been more important to elevate the status of our caregivers in order to provide our seniors with the ultimate in-home care and support.
+With the aged care sector facing mounting challenges, it’s never been more important to elevate the status of our caregivers to provide our seniors with the ultimate in-home care and support.
 With the right workforce foundations, our golden years can become a golden opportunity for ageing well.